New Jersey Xanax Charges

 Distributing Xanax illegally can bring harsh consequences.
 Some of the potential penalties for dispensing or intent to distribute Xanax in New Jersey include the following:

-- Between 5 and 99 Xanax pills – Third Degree Xanax Possession; 3 to 5 years in NJ State Prison and a fine of up to $200,000.
+- Between 5 and 99 Xanax pills – Third Degree Xanax Offense; 3 to 5 years in NJ State Prison and a fine of up to $200,000.

-- 100 or more Xanax pills with intent to distribute – Second Degree Xanax Possession; 5 to 10 years in New Jersey State Prison and a fine of up to $300,000.
+- 100 or more Xanax pills with intent to distribute – Second Degree Xanax Offense; 5 to 10 years in New Jersey State Prison and a fine of up to $300,000.

 Can I get pulled over for driving with Xanax in my system?